jon-harper/OmniBox/docs/assembly_v2/base.md

 <figure markdown>
   [![illustration][psu1]{width="480"}][psu1]
   <figcaption>1.
-Set the power supply so that the terminals are facing away from you and oriented downwards.</figcaption>
+Set the power supply with the terminals are facing downwards and away from you.</figcaption>
 </figure>

 <figure markdown>